SEO Isn't Dead. It's Evolving Into AI Visibility.

 What to actually do this week

-The cascade order matters.
-Audit before you optimize.
-Do not start "doing AI visibility" if your foundation is not solid yet.
+The order matters.
+Check your foundation before you start the AI visibility work on top.
+Do not start "doing AI visibility" if your SEO foundation has gaps.
+The AI work cannot save a broken foundation.

 Frequently asked questions